Police vetting for early learning services

 Police vetting procedures must be undertaken for adults who have unsupervised access to children in early learning.
 This is required under both the Children’s Act 2014 and the Education and Training Act 2020.
 Services must also comply with the Privacy Act 2020 when handling information obtained through a Police vet.

-Police vets at governance level are also part of the process of applying for network approval.
-Please check the network approval information here.
+Police vets at a governance level are also part of the process of applying for a probationary licence.
+Information about this is available in the EC1 probationary licence application form.

 What is a Police vet?